spring-gradle-plugins/dependency-management-plugin/README.md

 You have two options for configuring the plugin's dependency management.
 You can use the plugin's DSL to configure dependency management directly, or you can import one or more existing Maven boms.
+Dependency management can be applied to every configuration (the default) or to one or more specific configurations.

 ### Dependency management DSL